uyuni-project/uyuni-rfc/accepted/000070-cluster_awareness.md

 Under Clusters, there will be:

-- An “Import existing cluster” item that allows importing an existing cluster definition
+- An “Import existing cluster” item that allows importing an existing cluster
 - A “Create new cluster” item that allows to deploy and define a new cluster in Uyuni/SUSE Manager
 - An “Overview” item that lists all the clusters currently known to Uyuni/SUSE Manager